• Home

 8. Make sure hens have plenty of space between them.
 Let stand for 30 minutes.

-10. When finished baking, remove the pan from the oven and let stand for 15 minutes.
+10. When finished baking, remove the pan from the oven and let it stand for 15 minutes.

 11. Serve.

-Be sure to try our easy cornbread dressing for a great Thanksgiving pairing, as well as this potato dish.
+Try our easy cornbread dressing for a great Thanksgiving pairing and this potato dish.

 Stuffed Cornish Hens Recipe